Level/abstract-leveldown/UPGRADING.md

 If your implementation tests were calling this directly, simply remove usage.

+### Seeking became part of official API

+If your implementation previously defined the public `iterator.seek(target)`, it must now define the private `iterator._seek(target)`.
+The new public API is equal to the reference implementation of `leveldown` except for two differences:

+- The `target` argument is not type checked, this is up to the implementation.
+- The `target` argument is passed through `db._serializeKey`.

+Please see [README.md](README.md) for details.

 ## v5

 Dropped support for node 4.
 No other breaking changes.